THE JOHN DE LA SANTOS STORY

 While the search for the Eskdene went on, the crew, after 14 hours adrift in the lifeboat, had been picked up by the Norwegian steamer SS Hild.
 They were landed in a Scottish port.

 The media were attracted to the story of the Eskdene because a John Santos had celebrated his 21st birthday in the lifeboat.
-This is a Liverpool Post report.

-The Daily Herald printed the following story.
+The Liverpool Echo printed the following story.

 Other newspapers picked up on this theme and printed the story.
 The Aberdeen Journal reported.